yabesh/devopsmw-express-hello/README-AWS-CodeCommit.md

      1. Give the stage a name (i.e. "Approval")
      2. Click "Add stage"
   4. Click the "+ Add action group" button
-     1. Give the action a name (i.e. "UAT-Approval")
+     1. Give the action a name (i.e. "QA Approval")
      2. Select "Manual approval" for the action provider
      3. Leave the following fields empty for the "Configure the approval request" section.
 This step of setting up notifications may actually be quite useful but is left to the reader to do outside of the demo.
-For assistance on that, read the [SNS Create Topic](https://docs.aws.amazon.com/sns/latest/api/API_CreateTopic.html) and [Manage Approval](https://docs.aws.amazon.com/codepipeline/latest/userguide/approvals.html) documentation.
+For assistance on that, read the [SNS Documentation](https://docs.aws.amazon.com/sns/latest/api/API_CreateTopic.html).
      4. Click the "Save" button

 At this point, the pipeline will wait for manual approval before proceeding to the next step, which will be deploying to production.
 Let's add the production deployment step while we're still here before saving the pipeline changes.